 - Exchange Commission of Foreign Medical Graduates certification (if applicable)

-- Three letters of recommendation (including one from your program director)
+- 3 Letters of Recommendation (including one from the radiology residency program director)

 Foreign Medical Graduates